solarwinds/nova/README.md

   ]
 }
 ```

 ## Contribution

-We encourage [contributions to Nova](./CONTRIBUTION.md) whenever your team needs a new component, new functionality in an existing component, new icons, bug fixes or atom extensions.
+We encourage [contributions to Nova](./docs/CONTRIBUTION.md#contributing-to-nova) whenever your team needs a new component, new functionality in an existing component, new icons, bug fixes or atom extensions.

-### Need help?
+## Need help?

-Need help using Nui?
+Need help using Nova?

-Please use our [documention and examples](https://ux.solarwinds.io/nova/docs/) to insure you are correctly using Nova in your project.
-If you are still unable to find a solution to your issue you can email the Nova Team at <nova-ui@solarwinds.com> for further assistance.
+First, please go over our [FAQ](./docs/FAQ.md).
+If you don't find the answer
+to your question there, feel free to send us an email at <nova-ui@solarwinds.com>.
+We kindly ask that you
+refrain from opening GitHub issues for general support questions as we want to reserve that
+communications channel for bug reports and feature requests.

-### Found a bug?
+## Found a bug?
+Have an idea for a feature?

-In order to reproduce bugs we ask that you to provide a _minimal_ repro scenario and a link to the live repro environment.

-Before submitting a feature requests and/or defects for Nova, make sure it hasn't already been requested on our [issues page](https://github.com/solarwinds/nova/issues).
+Please let us know!
+But...before submitting a feature request or issue for Nova UI, make sure it hasn't already been requested on our [issues page](https://github.com/solarwinds/nova/issues).
+If you can't find an existing issue
+corresponding to your feedback, please create one using the GitHub [issue portal](https://github.com/solarwinds/nova/issues/new/choose).